kuzzleio/sdk-jvm/doc/1/controllers/collection/create/index.md

 Creates a new [collection](/core/2/guides/essentials/store-access-data) in Kuzzle via the persistence engine, in the provided index.

-You can also provide an optional data mapping that allows you to exploit the full capabilities of our persistent data storage layer, [ElasticSearch](https://www.elastic.co/elastic-stack) (check here the [mapping capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/mapping.html)).
+You can also provide an optional data mappings that allows you to exploit the full capabilities of our persistent data storage layer, [ElasticSearch](https://www.elastic.co/elastic-stack) (check here the [mappings capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/mapping.html)).

-This method will only update the mapping if the collection already exists.
+This method will only update the mappings if the collection already exists.

 <br/>